 So here's the deal: Tickets go on sale at 10 a.m.
 Friday only at the website www.gentlemenoftheroad.com.
 A limited number of "early bird" tickets will go for $59.
 Once those are sold, the price for this general admission concert goes to $69.

 The good news is that there are no other charges or fees, for once.
-And, in addition to the concert, the band promises to bring a "full lineup of some of our favorite bands from around the world, and curating events that combine a music festival
+And, in addition to the concert, the band promises to bring a "full lineup of some of our favorite bands from around the world, and curating events that combine a music festival and local gathering into

 The website has information on all the bands, a guide to Monterey and Cannery Row and a suggestion to visit the National Steinbeck Center, which inspired the band to come to Monterey in the first place.
 For that fascinating story, check out Beth Peerless' interview with Marcus Mumford in this week's issue of GO!